BN - Deduction Prepay: Frequently Asked Questions

 I unchecked the 'OK to Process' checkbox in March and April, but the employee has informed us that they will be returning in the fall and needs those additional deductions taken.
 What can I do?

 1. This employee has three options.

-b) Second option, if the employee cannot handle taking three additional deductions from one check, is to set the employee up in Benefits Billing for the three months.
+c) Third option, if the employee cannot handle taking three additional deductions from one check or does not have summer earnings, is to set the employee up in Benefits Billing for the three months.
 Premiums paid will be after-tax.
 Please contact your Benefit Administrator to assist with setup or refer to BN - Benefits Billing Enrollment .

-c) Third option is a combination approach.
-Collect what the employee can bear, and set up the employee into Benefits Billing for the reminder.
+d) Fourth option is a combination approach.
+Collect what the employee can bear and set up the employee into Benefits Billing for the reminder.
 Please contact your Benefit Administrator to assist with setup or refer to BN - Benefits Billing Enrollment .

-1. The UW Service Center will be reviewing all Deduction Prepays that did not load to the paychecks.
+1. The UWSS Service Operations will be reviewing all Deduction Prepays that did not load to the paychecks.
 The common reasons for not loading are:

 a) Employee is enrolled into an insurance plan with zero cost to the employee.
 For example: